-The entire facility's competition areas were resurfaced with a Balsam Rekortan in 1993 and again in 2005.
+The entire facility's competition areas were resurfaced with a Balsam Rekortan in 1993, again in 2005 and once more in 2013.
 In 1998, one of college track's finest scoreboards was added in addition to a hammer throw area, expanded and upgraded stands, newly-paved parking lots, new restrooms, storage rooms, and an entry gate with ticket booths.
 The entire complex also received new landscaping.

 After the Baylor thinclads spent many years at old Municipal Stadium on Dutton Street, they opened a new facility in 1960 known simply as Baylor Track Stadium.
 When it first opened, it featured a Red Dog Cinder/clay surface which was financed by donations from ex-lettermen.
 In 1976, Baylor, the City of Waco and the Waco Independent School District teamed up to finance a $200,000 state-of-the-art Chevron 440 rubberized surface which replaced the old track, giving Baylor one of the fastest surfaces in the world.
 That same year, lights were added for the first time.

 In 1988, a new Spartan surface was installed by the Balsam Company, the same company that installed Floyd Casey Stadium's All-Pro football surface.
 Also added were a steeplechase water jump and an extended javelin throwing area.
 The high jump approach and long jump/pole vault runways were also extended and resurfaced.